 Prior to award of Federal financial assistance, the Program Officer and Grants Officer must perform a thorough review and evaluation of the applicant's proposed budget data, documentation of which will be maintained in the official award file.
 Costs charged to a financial assistance award must be allocable, allowable, and reasonable.
+See 2 CFR §§ 200.403, 200.404, and 200.405.

-- 1. When the budget data provided by the applicant does not provide the level of detail sufficient for an informed analysis to be performed, the Grants Officer or Program Officer shall contact the applicant for additional information or clarification.
-In the unusual circumstance that an award is approved without proper and complete budget information, a specific award condition must be included in the award requiring submission of needed information within a specified time period.
-The official award file must contain a written justification for approving the award prior to receipt of budget information. - 2.
-The budget analysis must include the evaluation of cost data, including a determination that the costs proposed are in accordance with applicable cost principles; the evaluation of specific elements of costs; and projection of these data to determine the effect on such factors as: - a.
-The allowability and necessity for individual cost categories; - b.
-The reasonableness of amounts estimated for necessary costs; - c.
-The basis used for allocating indirect or overhead costs; and - d.
-The appropriateness of allocating particular overhead costs to the proposed project as direct costs. - 3.
-Projects may be funded in increments as described in Chapter 18, Multi-Year Funding Procedures.
+1. When the budget data provided by the applicant does not provide the level of detail sufficient for an informed analysis to be performed, the Grants Officer or Program Officer shall contact the applicant for additional information or clarification.
+In the unusual circumstance that an award is approved without proper and complete budget information, a specific award condition must be included in the award requiring submission of information needed within a specified time period.
+The official award file must contain a written justification for approving the award prior to receipt of complete budget information.

+2. The budget analysis must include the evaluation of cost data, including a determination that the costs proposed are in accordance with applicable cost principles; the evaluation of specific elements of costs; and projection of these data to determine the effect on such factors as:

+a.
+The allowability and necessity for individual cost categories;

+b.
+The reasonableness of amounts estimated for necessary costs;

+c.
+The basis used for allocating indirect or overhead costs; and d.
+The appropriateness of allocating particular overhead costs to the proposed project as direct costs.

+3. Projects may be funded in increments as described in Chapter 18, Multi-Year Funding Procedures.